SpaceMonkey-MH/Unnamed_Project/Notes.md

 		- Do both, but putting it in the difficulty settings or something, like "allow self damaging".
 	I think I'll try the third option.
 Aftermaths : IT WORKS!
 For some reason I had almost all the parts I needed, now I "just" need to connect it to the options.
 LoL.
+- 2024/07/03:
+	I need to correct the fact that the damage label (health_changed_label) does not appear when on the killing blow on the concerned scene, probably because the main node is queue-freed when it dies.
+I think I should try and make it so that the label and the manager can exist without its parent node, ergo a way to find them a new parent.
+Actually it's not how it seems to be working, idk.
+Actually, the manager is stand alone but the label is a child of the enemy/player node.
+Maybe I could circonvate (?) this by adding an obligatory animation at death.
+Nah, this is not it, the character can still be damaged after being dead, I need to deactivate it somehow.